-One characteristic of this department is its attempt to redefine the concept of tourism in the broader scope of multicultural exchange.
-Toward that end, in addition to studying traditional tourism industries such as the travel, hotel, and airline industries, you will also learn about how tourism should function as an experience or opportunity for exchange, such as in food tourism, spiritual tourism, and sports tourism.
+One of the characteristics of this department is to redefine the concept of tourism in the broader scope of multicultural exchange.
+In addition to studying traditional tourism industries such as the travel, hotel, and airline industries, you will also learn about how tourism should function as an experience or opportunity for exchange, such as in food tourism, spiritual tourism, and sports tourism.
 You will create new value in the tourism industry from several angles, such as tourism that communicates the fascination of Japan to the world, and tourism that serves as a methodology for regional development.

 Our university is located in Kyoto, an international city of culture and tourism.
 In addition to studying Community Engagement (a required subject within the faculty), you will conduct fieldwork and volunteer activities focusing on Kyoto.
 Our university is home to a student group that provides volunteer guides for foreign tourists to Japan, and we have a long history of working within Kyoto.
 With the streets of Kyoto as your classroom, you will gain the knowledge required to support your activities through studying such subjects as "Introduction to Kyoto Culture", "The History of Kyoto", and "Survey and Research Methods for Tourism".